vladak/pirig/common.md

   - GPLU memory split to 16 MB (in Performance options)
 - add `commit=60` mount option to `/` in `/etc/fstab`
   - helps to avoid I/O done by ext4 journaling thread (`jbd2`)
+- assumes that `systemd-timesyncd` service is installed
+  - it picks up the NTP server from DHCP options

 ## Initial install